johannes-z/office-ui-fabric-vue/docs/components/basic/textfield.md

 ### Properties

+All html attributes are passed to the `input` or `textarea` element.

 | Property     | Type      | Required | Default | Description                                                    |
 |--------------|-----------|----------|---------|----------------------------------------------------------------|
 | disabled     | `Boolean` | `false`  | `false` | Disabled state of the textfield.                               |